Possesives

 - his – This is his desk.

-- its - This is its desk (used for things or animals).
+- its – This is its desk. (used for things or animals, but "its" is not commonly used in this way in speaking)

-- their - This is their desk (for groups).
+- their – This is their desk. (used for groups)

-Point 2: A possessive pronoun replaces both the noun and the possessive adjective.
+Point 2: A possessive pronoun replaces the noun and the possessive adjective.
 It stands alone.

 - mine – This is mine.